 - 21.14 Any person appointed by the Board to fill a casual vacancy in the Board, shall be eligible for re-election subject to the Act. - 21.15 Each director elected to fill an office vacated by rotation shall take up office from the close of the AGM at which the vacation of office by rotation occurs. - 21.16 Each director appointed by the Board to fill a casual vacancy shall take up office from the close of the meeting at which he is appointed. - 21.17 Each director elected to fill a casual vacancy shall take up office immediately following the declaration of the election by the returning officer. - 21.18 The office of director shall become vacant if the director:- - (a) becomes disqualified from holding office under the Act; - (b) becomes prohibited from being a director by reason of any order made under the Act; - (c) becomes disqualified or prohibited from holding office or being a director or secretary under these Rules and Constitution; - (d) resigns his office by notice in writing to the Organisation; - (e) ceases to be a member where being a member was a requirement for appointment; - (f) is removed from office in accordance with these Rules and Constitution. - 21.19 Notice that nominations are required for the election of a director to fill any office vacated by rotation shall be sent by the returning officer to each member at least 72 days before the AGM.
 The returning officer must indicate on the said notice the number of nominations required. - 21.20 Notice that nominations are required for the election of a director to fill a casual vacancy, shall be sent by the returning officer to each member no later than 30 days after such casual vacancy arose. - 21.21 The notice calling for nominations shall state that members wishing to nominate a candidate for election may do so by applying in writing within 14 days of receipt of the notice to the returning officer for a nomination form. - 21.22 Within seven days of receiving a written request for a nomination form, the returning officer shall forward a nomination form to the person who has requested it. - 21.23 Any two members of the Organisation may nominate a member by signing the nomination form.
-The nomination form shall be consented to in writing by the nominee.
-A candidate may also submit to a biography and/or a statement in support of their candidature and/or a photograph (a "candidate statement"), for publication on the organisation's website for distribution by the returning officer together with the ballot papers.
-The biography and/or statement shall not exceed 200 words.
-The returning officer shall reject any statement which, in the opinion of the returning officer, is false or misleading or may lead to an irregularity or which does not strictly comply with these rules.
-A candidate whose statement is rejected shall be notified and shall be given not more than 2 working days from being notified to supply a replacement statement that complies with this rule. - 21.24 The nomination form signed by the nominators and endorsed with the written consent of the candidate and the candidate statement if one has been prepared shall be forwarded so as to be received by the returning officer no later than 5 p.m.
-21 days after it was sent to the members requesting it.

-21.25 The returning officer shall inspect the nominations and consents received and satisfy himself/herself, as far as he/she reasonably can, that each of the nominations received is in order.
+The nomination form shall be consented to in writing by the nominee. - 21.24 The nomination form signed by the nominators and endorsed with the written consent of the candidate shall be forwarded so as to be received by the returning officer no later than 5 p.m.
+21 days after it was sent to the members requesting it. - 21.25 The returning officer shall inspect the nominations and consents received and satisfy himself/herself, as far as he/she reasonably can, that each of the nominations received is in order.